 This is the most nebulous section on building a fleet and it mostly comes down to "daydreaming."
 Effectively, you need a starting point for a fleet.
 That can be one of numerous elements that goes into a fleet, but it's usually some core element that you expand from.
-This can be due to wanting to try something new, wanting to show up someone who claims "X sucks and can never win," wanting to revisit an older fleet you ran in an earlier wave with new options, wanting to try a variant on someone else's fleet list that did well in a competitive event, or even just wanting to use something you haven't used in a while.
-If it's a specific fleet element it could be a ship, commander, squadron type, squadron approach (small, medium, large), specific new upgrade, objective (or objectives) you want to try, or any combination of the above.
+This can be due to wanting to try something new, wanting to show up someone who claims "X sucks and isn't competitive,"(side note: John and I have become rather good with Commander Leia Organa [him] and the Raider Corvette [me] in large part to show up people who think those two options are bad when we felt otherwise, haha), wanting to revisit an older fleet you ran in an earlier wave with new options, wanting to try a variant on someone else's fleet list that did well in a competitive event, or even just wanting to use something you haven't used in a while.
+If it's a specific fleet element it could be a ship, commander, squadron type, squadron approach (small, medium, large), specific new upgrade, objective you want to try, or any combination of the above.
 The important thing is having a core idea and then expanding from that.

 Fleshing out the core idea

 Once you have the basic plan of what you want to do, build out from there.
 Let's suppose my core idea was "I would like to use a large fighter group with Rebels."
 That core idea will create some immediate "no duh" ramifications for my fleet, such as:

 - I need to invest a lot of points into squadrons (spend 120-134 points in squadrons).

 - I need to invest points into commanding those squadrons (include adequate number of carriers and upgrades that assist my squadrons).

 - I need a commander who works well with squadrons and with the ships I'm bringing to support them.

 Field testing the prototype